Muhlawor/simple_tag_converter/README.md

 # simple_tag_converter
-Converts tags from booru sites by removing numbers and separates by comma and space
+Converts tags from sites by removing numbers and separates by comma and space